XHPCMQ-FM

 XHPCMQ-FM is a radio station on 92.3 FM in Cadereyta de Montes, Querétaro, Mexico.
-It is operated by Grupo Edikam and carries the La Ke Buena regional Mexican format from Radiópolis.
+It is operated by Grupo Edikam Medios and carries the La Ke Buena regional Mexican format from Radiópolis.

 History

 XHPCMQ was awarded in the IFT-4 radio auction of 2017 and came to air on June 3, 2018.
 The station was originally known as Ultra and aired a romantic music format until flipping to the Ke Buena format on April 8, 2024.